kumbulanit/t-sql/lesotho/labs/Module_05_Grouping_and_Aggregating_Data_Lab.md

 ORDER BY COUNT(ei.IndicatorID) DESC;
 ```

+**Detailed Query Explanation:** Standard grouping accumulates indicators per category, while `HAVING COUNT(...) > 2` keeps only the categories exceeding the threshold. `STRING_AGG` concisely lists the indicator codes for reference.
+**Detailed Results Explanation:** Output rows show categories ranked by size with their constituent indicators, helping curriculum designers or economists focus on areas with ample data coverage.

 ---

 **Task 8:** Banks with high NPL ratios
+**Topic:** MS20761 Module 9 Lesson 4 – Flag banks whose average NPL ratio exceeds the sector benchmark
+**Beginner Explanation:** The CTE captures the sector-wide average NPL ratio, then each bank’s average across three quarters is compared to highlight those performing worse than the aggregate.

 ```sql
 -- Banks with average NPL above sector average
 WITH SectorAvg AS (